2018-2019 NIRSA Board Appointed Committee Charges

 - Recruit additional presenters for areas that may be in need of more content after educational session proposal deadline.

-- Work with NIRSA HQ staff regarding the overall conference schedule; serve in a consultant role as NIRSA HQ slots sessions into the daily presentation “grid” of rooms/times.
+- Serves as advisory group to NIRSA HQ staff regarding the overall conference schedule; serve in an advisory role as NIRSA HQ slots sessions into the daily presentation “grid” of rooms/times.

-- Determine which sessions have a need for a session monitor; design and execute session monitor recruitment plan; schedule and confirm monitor schedule; manage all communication with session monitor team prior to the event and on-site.
+- Determine which sessions have a need for a session host ,design and execute session host recruitment plan; schedule and confirm monitor schedule; manage all communication with session host team prior to the event and on-site.

-- Review responsibilities of session monitors and update annually.
+- Review responsibilities of session host and update annually.

 KEYNOTE AND INVITED SPEAKERS